Office Hours: Wednesday 2:00-5:00 or by appointment. All appointments must be made with Jennie Kim (firstname.lastname@example.org)

 Professor Gordon teaches courses on modern Japanese history with a primary research interest in labor, class and the social and political history of modern Japan.
 His most recent book, Fabricating Consumers, examines the making of the modern consumer in 20th century Japan, with a particular focus on the sewing machine.
 He is currently working with colleagues in Japan and the United States to create a digital archive of Japan’s March 2011 disasters.

-- Fabricating Consumers: The Sewing Machine in Modern Japan.
-Berkeley: University of California Press, 2011.
+- Fabricating Consumers: The Sewing Machine in Modern Japan (University of California Press, 2011).

-- Labor and Imperial Democracy in Prewar Japan (1991)
+- Labor and Imperial Democracy in Prewar Japan (University of California Press, 1991).

 1730 Cambridge Street